 I'm a PhD student at Johns Hopkins and a graduate of Georgia Tech.
-I'm interested in using natural language processing to make intelligent machines.
-I've worked as a researcher at Microsoft and Georgia Tech on projects involving machine translation, document level NLP, data-to-text generation, and model interpretability.
+I'm interested in using natural language processing to make useful software.
+I've worked on projects involving machine translation, document level NLP, data-to-text generation, and model interpretability.
 Before coming to Johns Hopkins, I worked with Microsoft's Machine Translation research group.

 What I Do